drs22Col/VirtualDive/data/README.md

 `ReefLocations.csv` is a reupload of the Reef Locations CSV from http://reefbase.org/gis_maps/datasets.aspx

 The rest of the CSV files are modified/cleaned versions of these CSV files.
-I have reuploaded these files to GitHub rather than using them directly in case they change in the future.
+I have reuploaded these files to GitHub rather than using them directly so that if the providers change the files in the future, the notebook tutorials don't break.